adilq/Capstone/simulation.md

     * skip this step to use the default world

 3. run the drone simulation: `make px4_sitl gazebo-classic` in the `PX4-Autopilot` folder
+    * soon after the `home set` message, a green message saying `Ready for takeoff!` should appear. if it doesn't, try running it again.

 4. launch mavros: `ros2 launch px4_autonomy_modules mavros.launch.py fcu_url:=udp://:14540@127.0.0.1:14557`
+    * check ros2 is connected - if the message `High resolution IMU detected!` appears, everything's good
+    * try echoing some topics such as `/mavros/local_position/pose`

 5. profit